BPJandree/GOSTlibs/TUTORIAL.md

 - A line to indicate that we document data
 - A description of usage
 - A description of the format
-- Keywords appropiate for the data
+- Keywords appropriate for the data

 Documentation of data can be followed by
 ```NULL```